- Elephants can carry a staggering seven tons.

 The beautiful and graceful eagle holds the title of the strongest bird.
 There are about 60 different species of eagle in the world today, and they are some of the largest birds of prey in existence.

-Some eagle species are known to prey on comparatively large animals like monkeys and sloths, so it should come as no surprise that they are able to easily lift things that are many times their own weight during flight.
+Some eagle species prey on comparatively large animals like monkeys and sloths, so it should come as no surprise that they are able to easily lift things that are many times their own weight during flight.

 For example, the amazingly powerful harpy eagle weighs about 11 pounds, yet it can carry away prey that weighs up to 35 pounds — that’s about the weight of a medium-sized dog, like a corgi.